GaragePolitburo/FormSI060719/README.md

 ## ERC721 Functions

-The standard ERC721 functions are fully implelemented with [OpenZeppelin code](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721).
+The standard ERC721 functions are implelemented with [OpenZeppelin code](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721).
 The Open Zeppelin code is untouched, except for changes to the function `transferFrom(address from, address to, uint256 tokenId)`, which ensures that, if necessary, the function correctly resets any outstanding bids or for sale declarations when a token is transferred.

 ```
 name()